Abandoned vehicles generate significant economic, environmental and social costs.

 What if my car has been moved?

-An abandoned vehicle will be towed away within 24 hours and most will then be destroyed.
+An abandoned vehicle may be towed away within 24 hours and most will then be destroyed.
 Only vehicles in a very good condition will be stored, while efforts are made to trace the owner.
-Owners will have to satisfy the Council/Police that they are the legitimate owner of a vehicle and produce a V5 registration document/log book and proof of ID before they can be returned and the costs recovered.
+Owners will have to satisfy the Council that they are the legitimate owner of a vehicle and produce a V5 registration document/log book and proof of ID before they can be returned and the costs recovered.